antor44/AI-Bluetooth-Phone-Assistant/README.md

    ```
    *(Tip: Add this line to your `~/.bashrc` or `~/.profile` so it loads automatically).*

-### 2. ⚠️ Privacy Warning: Free Tier vs. Paid Tier
+### 2. Free Tier vs. Paid Tier — Privacy Considerations
-Google AI Studio offers a generous Free Tier, but it comes with a critical privacy trade-off:
+Google AI Studio offers a generous Free Tier, but it comes with a privacy trade-off:
-*   **Free Tier:** By using the free API, you agree to Google's terms which allow them to collect and use your conversation data (anonymously) to train and improve their AI models.
-If you are handling sensitive personal or business phone calls, **do not use the Free Tier**.
+*   **Free Tier:** Google may use conversation data (anonymously) to improve their AI models.
+If you are handling sensitive personal or business phone calls, consider using the Paid Tier instead.
-*   **Paid Tier (Pay-As-You-Go):** When you set up a billing account, **your data is strictly private**.
-Google explicitly states that Paid API data is *not* used to train their models.
+*   **Paid Tier (Pay-As-You-Go):** Your data is strictly private — Google explicitly states that Paid API data is *not* used to train their models.

-**For a privacy-focused phone switchboard, enabling the Paid Tier is highly recommended.**
+**For a privacy-focused deployment, the Paid Tier is recommended.**

 ### 3. Approximate Pricing (Pay-As-You-Go)
 The Paid API operates strictly on a pay-per-use basis: if you don't receive calls, you pay nothing.
 For normal personal or small-business use, the cost is exceptionally low (typically just a few cents per day).